 opening tim the contact circuit exerts

 important influence.
-As
+This

 often occurs circuits where sparks are